Alex-Dash/simple-network-state-checker/README.md

 RequiredBy=network.target
 ```

-Save the above into `nscs.service` and put it into `/etc/systemd/system/nscs.service`
+Save the above into `snsc.service` and put it into `/etc/systemd/system/snsc.service`

-Then run `sudo systemctl daemon-reload` and `sudo systemctl enable nscs`
+Then run `sudo systemctl daemon-reload` and `sudo systemctl enable snsc`

 You may now reboot or start your serivce manually